RelevanceAI/RelevanceAI-readme-docs/README.md

     ## Test on a selection of notebooks
     ❯ python scripts/test_notebooks.py -d --notebooks examples/Intro-to-Relevance-AI.ipynb examples/RelevanceAI-ReadMe-Quick-Feature-Tour.ipynb
     ```
+    If you have a notebook you'd like to ignore in tests, add to the [notebook_ignore.txt](./scripts/notebook_ignore.txt) file.
 11. Install pre-commit!
 This helps with things like merge conflicts, linting and checking API keys to help with cleaner commits. 😊
     ```
     pre-commit install